'Vogue Mexico' Features Trans Woman on its Cover For The First Time

 Several Muxes were photographed by Tim Walker, a renowned fashion photographer, in a collaboration between Vogue Mexico and British Vogue.
 “To be muxe is a duality,” says La Kika, a Muxe and activist who is featured in the Vogue story by Karina González Ulloa.
 “We carry the role depending on circumstance.
 It could be that you see me on occasion as a man, but in other occasions as a woman.”

-Though not immune to machista culture in Mexico that can include violence against LGBT people — Mexico, Columbia and Honduras accounted for 90% of more than 1,300 LGBT murders in Latin America in the last five years, according to a 2019 study — Muxes in southern Mexico are often seen in caregiver roles and are respected for their work as well as their identity.
+Though not immune to machista culture in Mexico that can include violence against LGBT people — Mexico, Colombia and Honduras accounted for 90% of more than 1,300 LGBT murders in Latin America in the last five years, according to a 2019 study — Muxes in southern Mexico are often seen in caregiver roles and are respected for their work as well as their identity.

 Vazquez told The Guardian that she has seen a decrease in anti-transgender attitudes and behavior, and called the Vogue cover “a huge step.”